 What is sleeve gastrectomy?

-Benefits of sleeve gastrectomy
+Benefits and risks of sleeve gastrectomy

 Once you have fulfilled insurance requirements, been approved and consulted with your surgeon, you are ready to schedule your surgery.
 The office staff will work to schedule your surgery within the next few weeks.

 You will see the surgeon 10-14 days before surgery.
 During this time, you will have a final checkup, be able to ask questions and make sure you understand your instructions for your preoperative diet and what medications to continue or stop prior to surgery.
 You will also have an appointment with the presurgical clinic nurse.
-This will prepare your medical record for the day of surgery, verify the results of any lab work and ensure that any specialty consults (cardiology,etc.) are included in your record.
+This will prepare your medical record for the day of surgery, verify the results of any lab work and ensure that any specialty consults (cardiology, etc.) are included in your record.
 Additionally, staff will inform you on what to expect the day of surgery so you will feel more comfortable each step of the way.

-Most people who have this surgery spend one night in the hospital and go home the next day.
+Most people who have this surgery spend 1 night in the hospital and go home the next day.
 You may have to stay at the hospital for a few days after the procedure.
 Your diet after the surgery will start with clear liquids.
 You will then transition to soft foods until your body can adjust to solid foods again.
 You will feel full very quickly after eating a small amount of food.

-Sleeve gastrectomy may lead to a weight loss of more than 50% over 3-5 years, but the weight loss process is usually slower when compared with gastric bypass surgery.
+Sleeve gastrectomy may lead to a weight loss of more than 50% over 3-5 years, but the weight-loss process is usually slower when compared with gastric bypass surgery.
 Sleeve gastrectomy is more successful when it is a part of a long-term healthy lifestyle plan that includes exercise and a diet recommended by your physician and healthcare team.